groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2016/groupdocs.viewer-for-.net-16.10-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 16.10.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 16.10.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Viewer which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Rename classes which names start with AutoCad to Cad
     1. Class *GroupDocs.Viewer.Domain.DocumentTypeFormat* constant *AUTOCAD\_DRAWING\_FILE\_FORMAT* **value**** changed** to *"CAD Drawing File Format"*